 Prospective students and their families are strongly encouraged to visit TSTC before registering for classes.
 During a campus visit each prospective student is assigned to an admissions advisor or education and career specialist (ECS), who serves as a personal contact to help in the transition to college.
 These staff members assist prospects and applicants throughout the testing, application, and registration processes.
-Contact the College Relations Office to schedule a personal interview and campus tour.
+Contact the College Relations Office at 903..923.3207 to schedule a personal interview and campus tour.